Refinable modeling for unbinned SMEFT analyses: Unbinned likelihood ratio tests

 which describes the SM without any SMEFT effects and includes the best available calibrations.
-We can furthermore parametrize the systematic effects to make the $\nu_k$ uncorrelated among each other as far as possible and scale them such that the auxiliary log-likelihood ratio becomes a simple analytic expression in terms of $\bn$.
-In the Gaussian approximation, this can be achieved by diagonalizing the Hessian of the auxiliary likelihood function at $\bn=\bzero$.
-In this case, we have a penalty of the form
+We can parametrize the systematic effects to make the $\nu_k$ as uncorrelated as possible and scale them so that the auxiliary log-likelihood ratio becomes a simple analytic expression in terms of $\bn$.
+In the Gaussian approximation, this is achieved by diagonalizing the Hessian of the auxiliary likelihood function at $\bn=\bzero$, resulting in a penalty of the form